l0cks-acab/AMPTemplates/README.md

 The WebSocket/TCP port (`sv_port_tcp`) is configured via the server settings but not managed by AMP's port system.
 Make sure the UDP port is open in your firewall if you want the server to be accessible from the internet.

 ## Troubleshooting

+### Settings not appearing in AMP interface

+If the configurable settings don't appear in the **Settings** tab:

+1. **Refresh the template**:
+   - Go to **Configuration** → **Instance Deployment** in AMP
+   - Click **"Fetch Latest"** or **"Update Templates"** button
+   - Wait for the process to complete
+   - Refresh your browser page (F5 or Ctrl+R)

+2. **Verify template files are loaded**:
+   - Check that `nazi-zombies-portableconfig.json` is present in the template directory
+   - Ensure the config file is valid JSON (no syntax errors)

+3. **Recreate the instance** (if settings still don't appear):
+   - Create a new instance using the updated template
+   - The settings should appear in the new instance's **Settings** tab

+4. **Check AMP version**:
+   - Ensure you're using AMP version 2.4.6.6 or newer (as specified in the template)
+   - Older versions may not support configurable settings properly

+5. **Manual configuration**:
+   - If settings don't appear, you can still configure via console (see Manual Configuration section below)

 ### Server won't start / "Unable to start the application" / Permission errors